mythril-forge/homebrew-spells/spells/level-2/magic-weapon.md

 Choose a weapon that you can touch.
 You imprint arcane power within the weapon.
 The weapon is considered magical for the duration (if it isn't already).
-Until the spell ends, the weapon has a `+1` magic bonus to attack and damage rolls.
+Until the spell ends, the weapon has a `+1` magical bonus to attack and damage rolls.

 ## At Higher Levels
-When you cast this spell using a spell slot of 3rd level or higher, the magic bonus increases by `1` for every two slot levels above 2nd.
+When you cast this spell using a spell slot of 3rd level or higher, the magical bonus increases by `1` for every two slot levels above 2nd.

 ---